psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 You can enable sharing buttons through [AddThis](http://www.addthis.com/) by setting `ADDTHIS_PROFILE` to your AddThis profile-id.
 This will display a **Tweet**, **Facebook Like** and **Google +1** button under each post.

-* AddThis automatically adds a short hashtag to the end of your URLs.
-This lets you reveal how often visitors copy your URL from their address bar to share.
-Example of URL: `http://domain.com/page.html#UF0983`.
-This function can be disabled by setting `ADDTHIS_DATA_TRACK_ADDRESSBAR` to _False_.
 * All social buttons are enabled by default.
 You can disable certain button by setting following properties to _False_: `ADDTHIS_FACEBOOK_LIKE`, `ADDTHIS_TWEET`, `ADDTHIS_GOOGLE_PLUSONE`.

 ### Footer